SkylineCommunications/RAD-Manager_ASP/RAD Manager/CatalogInformation/README.md

 This app allows you to **easily configure** relational anomaly detection and **visualize** its results.

 > [!NOTE]
+> DataMiner 10.5.11/10.6.0 or higher is only compatible with RAD Manager version 3.1.0 or higher.
+Using any older version of RAD Manager on this DataMiner server version might lead to unexpected behavior.

+> [!NOTE]
 > From version 3.0.0 onwards, the RAD Manager app requires the [GQI DxM](https://aka.dataminer.services/gqi-dxm).
-Make sure the GQI DxM is installed and enabled before installing the RAD Manager, or use RAD Manager version 2.0.4.
+Make sure the GQI DxM is installed and enabled before installing the RAD Manager, or use RAD Manager version 2.0.4, if possible.

 ![The RAD Manager app](./Images/RAD_Manager.png)